-Heavy rain floods parts of Japan recovering from typhoons
+Heavy rains flood areas of Japan recovering from typhoons

-NARITA, Japan (AP) — Torrential rain caused flooding Friday in towns east of Tokyo, prompting new concerns in areas still recovering from recent typhoons.
+NARITA, Japan (AP) — Torrential rain caused flooding and mudslides Friday in towns east of Tokyo, leaving one dead and two missing and expanding damage in areas still recovering from recent typhoons.

-Muddy waters spilled from a river in Chiba, southeast of Tokyo, where pedestrians waded through waist-deep floods.
+Muddy waters spilled from several rivers in Chiba, southeast of Tokyo, where pedestrians waded through waist-deep floods.
 A highway toll gate near Narita International Airport was temporarily closed for safety.
-A supermarket in Narita City was flooded, and store staff used mops to remove the water.
+Many passengers who landed at the airport were stuck because trains there were suspended.

+Mudslides crushed three houses in Midori district in Chiba, and one of three people who were buried underneath them died.
+Rescuers were searching for the other two.
+Mudslides also hit at least two homes in nearby cities, but residents were all safely rescued, Chiba disaster management officials said.

 Heavy rain also washed out the second round of the PGA Tour’s first tournament held in Japan, the Zozo Championship in Inzai City, where Tiger Woods was tied with Gary Woodland at 64 after Thursday’s opening round.

 The Meteorological Agency on Friday morning predicted up to 180 millimeters (7 inches) of rain over the next 24 hours.
 NHK public television said the average rainfall for the entire month had fallen in just a half day Friday.
-The downpour was coming from a low-pressure system hovering above Japan’s main island of Honshu.
+The downpour was coming from a low-pressure system hovering above Japan’s main island of Honshu that headed north later Friday.

 More than 9,000 homes, including 6,000 in Chiba prefecture and 2,500 in nearby Ibaraki prefecture, were without electricity, according to Tokyo Electric Power Co.